Learn how to streamline your translation workflow -

 Contents

-InDesign master pates how to guide
+InDesign parent pages how to guide

-What are InDesign master pages?
+What are InDesign parent pages?

 In this blog, we’ve seen how paragraph styles are variables for your text that help you keep your text appearance consistent.
-InDesign master pages instead are variables that help you keep the look of your pages consistent.
+InDesign parent pages instead are variables that help you keep the look of your pages consistent.

-When do you use master pages?
+When do you use parent pages?

-You should use master pages when:
+You should use parent pages when:

 • an element repeats in many pages of your document